 Recycle and upcycle

 It doesn’t really need to be said but we should all be looking to recycle whatever we can.
-We know that sometimes things can be a little confusing so you can find another guide to break it all down into straightforward steps.
+We know that sometimes things can be a little confusing so we've made a simple guide (here) to break it all down into straightforward steps.
 You can also go a step further and upcycle; that is, taking used products and making something even better out of them.

 Whether turning a bed into a boat, a TV into an aquarium, or making a briefcase into a medicine cabinet, the possibilities of upcycling are quite literally endless.
-At UpCircle we know this too, repurposing leftover coffee grounds and turning them into an array of sumptuous natural scrubs.
-We also know that, with the exception of the sexy UpCircle wash bag, everything can always be improved.
+At UpCircle we know this too, our scrubs have saved literally hundreds of tonnes of coffee grounds from landfill.
+Our soaps give brewed chai tea spices a new beginning and our fruit stone range is made with powdered fruit stones!
+We also know that, with the exception of the aforementioned sexy UpCircle wash bag, everything can always be improved.
 So if you’ve got any great examples of waste reduction you’ve taken part in please get in touch!
 We’d love to spread the word and create a better planet for everyone.